ddjh20482/microsoft_studio_movies_analysis/README.md

 ## Data

 Data is collected from well-known websites for movie databases.
 For the analysis, the selected aspects of the movie are [gross & budget](https://www.the-numbers.com/), [genre](https://www.themoviedb.org/), and [runtime](https://www.imdb.com/).
-Profit is calculated by subtracting budget from world gross, and then the film with at least $10 million profit is selected.
-However, the profit amounts can easily be modified for different results.
-The movies are chosen again with release years on and after 2000, and this range can be modified as well.
+Profit is calculated by subtracting budget from world gross.The movies are chosen with release years on and after 2000, and this range can be modified.

 ![profit](./images/profit_dist.png)